 By Neva Knott

 Today, March 11, 2015, would have been my dad’s 98th birthday.
 My dad, Norm Knott, worked at the Washington State Game Department (now Washington State Fish and Wildlife) for 30 years, starting there right out of college with a Bachelor’s degree in Zoology.
 After retiring from the Game Department, he worked for the United Trust Territories in Micronesia and then for the United Nations Food and Agriculture Organization (FAO).
 I have the privilege of owning his desk.
 There is one drawer of it I cannot bring myself to empty, the drawer that holds files of his that contain artifacts such as the essay below.
 In it, he expresses the need for human understanding of ecological principles in making the human world.
-Here are his words, in honor of his life and in thanks for his teaching me to love the natural world:
+Here are his words, written on August 4, 1969, in honor of his life and in thanks for his teaching me to love the natural world: